Adobe-Marketing-Cloud/aep-sdks-documentation/README.md

 The new [Experience Platform Edge Network](foundation-extensions/experience-platform-extension/) extension and others are now available for Android and iOS to help you take advantage of functionality provided by [Adobe Journey Optimizer](https://business.adobe.com/products/journey-optimizer/adobe-journey-optimizer.html) and [Adobe Experience Platform](https://business.adobe.com/products/experience-platform/adobe-experience-platform.html).
 {% endhint %}

-{% hint style="warning" %}
-## End of support for Adobe Experience Platform Mobile SDK plugins for Unity

-Effective March 30, 2022, support for Adobe Experience Platform Mobile SDKs on Unity is no longer active.
-While you may continue using our libraries, Adobe no longer plans to update, modify, or provide support for these libraries.
-Please contact your Adobe CSM for detail.
-{% endhint %}

 ## Bring the Adobe Experience Cloud to your apps

 The Adobe Experience Platform Mobile SDK helps power Adobe's Experience Cloud solutions and services in your mobile apps.